 When I first became an entrepreneur in 2009 while still in undergrad at Jackson State University, I did it because it just seemed logical.
 It made sense to capitalize off my knowledge of public relations and offer it to business owners who needed it.
 I didn’t know the first thing about starting a business but God placed a mentor in my life who literally showed me everything I needed to know at the time.

 As the years passed and I ended businesses and started others, I realized what I was doing.
-I was creating opportunities for myself as and when there were none.
+I was creating opportunities for myself when there were none.
 I couldn’t afford to move to Atlanta for an unpaid internship with no guarantee that I’d get a job.
 I didn’t want to leave my family, my oldest niece was just a toddler at the time and I was in a relationship that I didn’t want to add anymore distance to.
 I knew I had something to offer the world and I wasn’t going to let a “lack of opportunity” stop me.
 So I created my own….again and again.
 I coined my very first official quote in 2011:

 “I don’t wait for opportunities, I create them.”